Screen Time vs. AI Time: Why the Categories Are Already Outdated

 End-of-lesson check

-What is the core idea behind "Screen Time vs. AI Time: Why the Categories Are Already Outdated"?
+What is the main idea of "Screen Time vs. AI Time: Why the Categories Are Already Outdated"?

-Which term best describes a foundational idea in "Screen Time vs. AI Time: Why the Categories Are Already Outdated"?
+Which concept is most central to "Screen Time vs. AI Time: Why the Categories Are Already Outdated"?

 active vs passive media